Employee Lifecycle - Satisfied employees throughout the entire employee lifecycle

 Employee Lifecycle Management

-It is initially the task of the HR department to take care of the needs in the individual phases as part of employee lifecycle management.
-The aim is to make the employee experience as attractive as possible throughout the entire employee lifecycle.
+It is primarily the task of the HR department to take care of the needs in the individual phases within the framework of Employee Lifecycle Management.
+The aim is to make the employee experience as attractive as possible throughout the entire employee cycle.

 The better you succeed in identifying the requirements and optimizing each individual phase, the greater the positive impact on the employee experience.